Need an EPC in Lewisham?

 What Is The Fine For Not Having An EPC?

-A set penalty charge of £200 can be issued for failure to comply in the following circumstances: on sale or rent the vendor or landlord failed to make a valid domestic EPC available free of charge to the potential buyer or tenant at the earliest opportunity.
+A set penalty charge of £200 may be issued for failure to comply in the following instances: on sale or rent the vendor or landlord failed to make a valid domestic EPC available free of charge to the potential buyer or tenant at the earliest opportunity.

 Simply no. The EPC is not a pass or fail.
-However, various 3rd parties may require the EPC achieve a specified rating before they decide to proceed.
-An example might be a bank lending money against a rental property, will require the EPC is at least an “E”.
+However, different 3rd parties may require the EPC achieve a specified rating before they decide to proceed.
+One example might be a bank lending money against a rental property, would require the EPC is at least an “E”.

 What Does EPC E Mean?

 The EPC will rate your property either A,B,C,D,E,F, or G. An E rating is the legal minimum a property can be for you to rent out.
-Also, it is getting to be the standard requested by banks when lending money against a home.
+Also, it is becoming the baseline requested by banks when lending money against a home.

-It’s not to say you won’t be able to obtain the money if it is below an E, but there are more likely to be extra clauses in the arrangement.
+It’s not to say you won’t be able to obtain the money if it is below an E, but there are more likely to be extra clauses in the agreement.

 What Happens If An EPC Runs Out During A Tenancy?

-It will simply need to be renewed.
-Under the Minimum Energy Efficiency Standard, all rental properties will need to have a valid EPC of at least an E rating or above.
+It will have to be renewed Under the Minimum Energy Efficiency Standard, all rental properties will need to have a valid EPC of at least an E rating or above.
 All EPCs are lodged on a national register at epcregister.com.
 The EPC is valid for a further 10 years.

 Is An EPC A Legal Requirement?

-Yes, an EPC is a legal requirement for all rental properties and properties that are being sold as well as all newly built properties.
-Legally, the inbound occupant need to be provided with an EPC.
+Yes, an EPC is a legal requirement for all rental properties and properties which are for sale as well as all newly built properties.
+Legally, the inbound resident need to be provided with an EPC.

 Are All Listed Buildings Exempt From An EPC?

-All listed properties are exempt from requiring an EPC.
+All listed buildings are exempt from requiring an EPC.
 A listed building is one as being identified in the database of Historic England as a listed building.
-This list is available on the historic england website.
+A list is available on the historic england website.

 Can You Evict A Tenant Without An EPC?